What is the free look period?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The free look period is a specific window when you can cancel your policy without penalty and receive a refund of the first premium you already paid.
-The period usually ends after 30 days, but can be as short as 10 days.
+The free look period is a specified window of time when you can cancel your life insurance policy without penalty and receive a refund of the premiums you already paid.
+This period usually ends after 30 days, but can be as short as 10 days.
+The exact details of your free look period will be outlined in your life insurance policy documents.

 How the free look period works

 “It’s rare for customers to cancel their policies during the free look period,” says Policygenius director of operations Matthew Burke.
-However, canceling during this period is the only way to get any of your premiums refunded.
+However, this window of time provides peace of mind, especially if there’s a possibility that you may want to cancel your policy.

 If you have a term life insurance policy, you can cancel your coverage anytime by discontinuing premium payments.
 But if you’re canceling within the free look period and want a refund, you’ll need to call your insurer.

-If you decide to cancel after the free look period ends, you won’t be penalized, but you won’t get any money back either.
+If you decide to cancel after the free look period ends, you won’t be penalized, but you won’t get a refund on any of the money you’ve already paid.

 To cancel a whole life insurance policy, call your insurer to cancel.
 Make sure to cancel during the free look period to avoid paying a penalty.

-If you like your policy as is, all you have to do is continue paying your premiums on time to keep the policy active.
+If you like your policy as is, just continue paying your premiums on time to keep the policy active.
 If you find that your policy is too expensive, you may be able to make some adjustments after you’ve had it for a year or more.

 Ready to shop for life insurance?